Magazin: National success with Ljiljana Nikolovska (1986 – 1990)

 Their gradual rise in popularity continued in the 1980s with a series of prestigious festival victories.
-Their peak of popularity was reached when Marija Kuzmić left the group and was replaced by Split born singer of Macedonian descent Ljiljana Nikolovska who became the band's lead singer.
+Their peak of popularity was reached when Marija Kuzmić left the group due to family reasons and was replaced by Split born singer of Macedonian descent Ljiljana Nikolovska who became the band's lead singer.
 The leader and songwriter Tonči Huljić began to insert elements of folk music of other European countries in his songs.
 On Split Festival '83 they performed Kokolo off of their album Kokolo which was released in December.
 The album was sold in 270,000 copies and was Platinum certified.
 Drummer Zoran Marinković left the band in 1984, and was replaced by Ante Miletić.
 The band performed at the Split Festival that same year with the song "Nikola", and then released their third album, O, la, la.
 In 1985, they performed with the song "Vrati mi, vrati sve" at the Split Festival, and with the song "Piši mi" ("Write to me") at the Zagrebfest, where despite receiving by far the largest number of audience votes, Magazin did not win due to a set-up.
 In protest at the ceremony announcing the winner, the band refused to go on stage and accept the second prize from the audience, and the outraged visitors left the Lisinski Hall in large numbers, with loud protests and whistles.
 Tonči Huljić started collaborating with songwriters from other parts of Yugoslavia such as Marina Tucaković who wrote many of Magazin's songs.
 In 1985 they released their fourth album Piši mi (Write to Me), with their most prominent songs like: "Tamara", "Oko moje sanjivo", "Piši mi" & "Istambul".
 The album 'Piši mi' got a diamond certification, because it was sold in 380,000 copies and is considered their best album and their masterpiece of Croatian pop music.
 It was recorded in Zagreb at Janko Mlinarić's studio Truli.
 It was the beginning of a long-term collaboration with arranger and producer Mate Došen.
 At the Split Festival in 1986, they won the second award of the audience with the song 'Ne mogu da ga ne volim'.
 At the Zagreb Fest in 1986, the song 'Piši mi' received recognition for the most performed song from the previous festival.
 In early December of the same year, the album Put putujem (The path I travel) was released, for which they received the "Zlatna Ptica" ('Golden Bird') award for more than 670,000 copies of the album sold and it's considered to be one of the best selling albums in Yugoslavia.